The Ongoing history of waterfalling in Ontario

 It was not long after settlement that Ontario’s waterfalls became known as a source of power.
 Either for helping to push logs downstream, or to power early saw mills and grist mills, and later, textile mills.
 Towns and cities grew up around waterfalls and used them to power their mills.
 But while places like Bracebridge, Almonte or Fenelon Falls now celebrate their waterfalls as scenic attractions, it was all business back then.
 People didn’t (and couldn’t) really travel great distances just to visit a waterfall for the afternoon.

 Logs moving downstream at Aguasabon Falls, near Terrace Bay.
-Public domain, from Wikimedia Commons
+Public Domain

 2. Early Twentieth Century